MichelaPozzi/2025-topic-03-group-04/README.md

 </p>

 Altogether, XX proteins were classified as RNA-binding, of which XX exhibited a right shift.
 Excluding the proteins used for model training, XX novel RBPs were identified.

-4.  **Accuracy of Model:**\
+4.  **Accuracy of Model:**

     visualise the predictive accuracy of our logistic regression model -\> the predictive accuracy lies way above the "coincidence line"\
     ![](images/clipboard-3562156733.png)

-# **📈Linear Regression** {#linear-regression}
+# **📈Linear Regression**

 ## **🎯Objective:**